embercsi/ember-csi-web/content/post/01-item.md

 ### Supported drivers

-The Ember-CSI team has tested the plugin with multiple backends, such as:
+Ember-CSI should support most of the drivers listed in the [Cinder drivers page](https://docs.openstack.org/cinder/latest/configuration/block-storage/volume-drivers.html), but the Ember-CSI team has only tested the plugin with a limited set of backends:

 - LVM (iSCSI)
 - Ceph (RBD)